Below, you'll find information about your rights in the U.S. as an Exchange Visitor, taxes, and SEVIS regulations.

 Your employer may tell you to follow the instructions printed on the form, but this is not correct.
 The instructions on the W-4 Form are for U.S. residents; they are not for you.
 Please follow the instructions below.

 - Claim "1" on line 5.
-If you are a resident of Canada, Mexico, Japan, South Korea, or a U.S. national, please visit the IRS website for instructions: www.irs.gov/publications/p519/ch08.html
+If you are a resident of Canada, Mexico, Japan, South Korea, or a U.S. national, please visit the IRS website for instructions.

 You are not exempt just because you are a student in your home country or because you make less than a certain amount of money.
 Please do not claim exempt.

-As an Exchange Visitor on a J-1 Visa, you are considered a "non-resident alien" for tax purposes.
-Depending on how long you work and how much money you make, you may be eligible for a refund of much of the taxes you paid.
+As an Exchange Visitor on a J-1 Visa, you are considered a non-resident alien for tax purposes.
+Depending on how long you work and how much money you earn, you may be eligible for a refund of much of the taxes you paid.
 You should give your employer a self-addressed envelope with your home country address so that he or she can mail you your tax forms later.
 Be sure to file a tax return to get your money back!
 InterExchange staff are not tax professionals.
 If you have tax questions, please consult a tax professional.

 W-2 Information Update

 At the beginning of the year, your employer will send you a W-2 Form (your employer is required by law to mail your W-2 to you by February 15).
 Please give your employer your home country address.
 If you don't, your employer will not be able to send you the necessary forms to file for your tax return.
-Click here to enter your most up-to-date contact information to ensure that you receive your W-2 form.
 You will need the W-2 form to file your tax return and receive any refunds due.

 Before leaving your job, give your employer a self-addressed envelope so that he or she can mail you your W-2.
 This form summarizes your earnings and taxes withheld from you the previous year.
 A W-2 usually has four copies: federal copy, state copy, local/city copy, and employee copy.